imager-io/imager/docs/imager-opt.md

 * `imager server`  - http server alternative to `imager opt`.

 ## `imager opt`
-Two flags are important `-i` and `-o`, for input image file(s), and the output directly, respectively.
+Two flags are important, `-i` and `-o`, for input image file(s), and the output directory, respectively.

 #### [required] `-i` or `--input`
 > input image(s)